What is MCB (Miniature Circuit Breaker)? Construction, Operation, Types and Applications

-What is Miniature Circuit Breaker (MCB)?
+What is a Miniature Circuit Breaker (MCB)?

-These are rated at 220V for DC supply and 240/415 for AC supply (single and three-phase) with different short circuit current capacity.
-Typically, single phase devices have load current range of up to 100 A. Some MCBs have facility to adjust its tripping current capacity while some devices are fixed for some load current and short circuit rating.
+These devices are rated at 220V for DC supply and 240/415V for AC supply (single and three-phase) with different short circuit current capacities.
+Typically, single-phase devices have a load current range of up to 100A.
+Some MCBs have the facility to adjust their tripping current capacity, while others are fixed for specific load currents and short circuit ratings.

 Construction of MCB

 An MCB is encased in molded insulating material, providing a mechanically strong and insulated housing.

 The switching system consists of a fixed and a moving contact to which incoming and outgoing wires are connected.
 The metal or current-carrying parts are made of electrolytic copper or silver alloy, depending on the rating of the circuit breaker.

 The above fig shows the following parts and components inside an MCB (cross-sectional view)

 - Operating Mechanism